Shivastoic/mood-music-ai/README.md

-# 🎵 Mood-Based YouTube Song Recommender
+## 🎵 Mood-Based YouTube Song Recommender

 A modern, sleek web app built with **Next.js**, **Tailwind CSS**, and **Google Gemini AI** that recommends songs based on your mood.
 The app fetches songs from **YouTube** with thumbnails, singer details, and an embedded player — all wrapped in a glowing, modern UI.

+## Live : moodmusicai.vercel.app

 <img width="1899" height="904" alt="image" src="https://github.com/user-attachments/assets/443a2a9c-7611-4b7b-b1ca-f2d725d83f7d" />